 In 1989, he moved to Santa Barbara and soon formed a band, Jazz Plus.
 The beloved Santa Barbara fixture played Dixieland, blues and swing at public events and private parties throughout the area.
 Len took special pleasure in performing with his band buddies at local retirement communities and senior centers.
 When he wasn’t uplifting people through music, he enjoyed traveling, golfing, movies, reading, watching baseball games and playing chess.
 He also spoke to high school students about growing up during the Depression and his memories of the war.

 Charismatic and fun, Len brought enormous joy to many people through his music and films.
 He exuded a zest for life and was always open to trying new things and meeting new people.
 He is remembered with love and appreciation by his brother, Daniel Berman; two daughters, Jody Berman (Doak Heyser) and Gail Hart, and their mother, Doris Wechter; grandson, Justin Hart; and devoted friend Christine Ryerson.

 Donations can be made in Len’s name to VNH Foundation (hospice care), 509 East Montecito St., Suite 200, Santa Barbara, CA 93103; or Wildlife Conservation Society (Len loved elephants), 2300 Southern Blvd., Bronx, NY 10460.

 A memorial service will be held at 2 p.m. on Dec.
-8, 2019, at Maravilla Santa Barbara, 5486 Calle Real.To send flowers to the family of Leonard Berman, please visit Tribute Store
+8, 2019, at Maravilla Santa Barbara, 5486 Calle Real.To plant a tree in memory of Leonard Berman, please visit Tribute Store